armandmcqueen/tf-tp-hvd-dlami/README.md

 The easiest way to do distributed training using TensorFlow, TensorPack and Horovod in AWS EC2 is to create an AWS CloudFormation stack that instantiates an Amazon Deep Learning AMI based cluster of GPU enabled EC2 instances.

 The multi-instance cluster in EC2 has a Master node and 1 or more Worker nodes.
 The Master node and Worker nodes are running within two separate AWS Auto-scaling groups.
-The Master node is within a public subnet that can be accessed remotely and the Workers nodes are in a private subnet accessible only from the Master node.
+The Master node is within a public subnet that can be accessed remotely and the Worker nodes are in a private subnet accessible only from the Master node.
 All nodes are used for distributd training.

 This distirbuted training setup relies on implicit SSH communication among the nodes.
 To setup such implcit SSH communication, the Master node relies on [SSH forwarding agent](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/) and this configuration is done as part of creating the AWS CloudFormation stack.